venelin/PCMFit/README.md

 Parallel execution
 ==================

 Currently PCMFit implements parallel execution for the inference of mixed Gaussian phylogenetic models with unknown shifts.
 This is optional but highly recommended.
 To enable parallel execution, it is necessary to run PCMFit on a computer equipped with a multiple core processor or on multiple node computing cluster.
 In its current implementation, PCMFit uses the function `%dopar%` from the R-package [`foreach`](https://CRAN.R-project.org/package=foreach) to parallelize the execution of (nested) `foreach` loops.
-I have tested this parallelization using two parallel backends for the `%dopar%` function:
+This parallelization has been tested using two parallel backends for the `%dopar%` function:

 -   Using the R packages [`doMPI`](https://CRAN.R-project.org/package=doMPI) and [`Rmpi`](https://CRAN.R-project.org/package=Rmpi) on a multiple node cluster with `open_mpi/1.6.5` installed.
-In particular, I have run MGPM inference using up to 250 cores on the [ETH scientific computing cluster Euler](https://scicomp.ethz.ch/wiki/Euler).
+In particular, MGPM inference has been run using up to 250 cores on the [ETH scientific computing cluster Euler](https://scicomp.ethz.ch/wiki/Euler).
 -   Using the R package [`doParallel`](https://CRAN.R-project.org/package=doParallel) on a MacBook Pro (Retina, 15-inch, Late 2013), 2.3 GHz Intel Core i7 processor (4 physical cores, 8 logical cores), running macOS Sierra 10.12.6.

 To install the above packages, follow the most recent instructions in their documentation (links to the packages web-pages provided above).
 Once you have installed the parallel backend of choice, you can paste/edit the following code snippet in the beginning of the R-script for running PCMFit model inference: